Sweden will reopen rape case against WikiLeaks' Assange

 Eva-Marie Persson, the country's deputy director of public prosecutions, said that in her view "there is still probable cause to accuse Mr. Assange of rape."

-The Australian national is currently in jail in the U.K., where he is serving a 12-month sentence for skipping bail in 2012, when he was fighting extradition to Sweden in connection with the same case.
+The Australian national is currently in jail in the United Kingdom, where he is serving a 12-month sentence for skipping bail in 2012, when he was fighting extradition to Sweden in connection with the same case.

-Persson said Sweden will issue a European arrest warrant and request that Assange is brought to Stockholm for trial after he has served his British prison sentence.
+Persson said Sweden will issue a European arrest warrant and request that Assange be brought to Stockholm for trial after he has served his British prison sentence.

-The decision leaves Britain facing a decision on whether to extradite him to the Scandinavian country or the U.S.
+The announcement leaves Britain facing a decision on whether to extradite him to the Scandinavian country or the United States.

 Persson said that her team would also seek to interview Assange.
 "It is my assessment that a new questioning of Assange is required," she added.

-Note: CORRECTION: (May 13, 2019, 10:02 ET): An earlier version of this article misspelled the last name of Assange's Swedish lawyer.
-He is Per E. Samuelson, not Samuelsen.